ayushshrivastv/Cosmic-Loop/architecture.md

 ## Security Considerations

-Security is a top priority for Cosmic Loop:
+Security is a top priority for Solana OpenAPI:

 - **JWT Authentication**: Secure user authentication
 - **Input Validation**: Zod validation for all inputs